Healthdirect Free Australian health advice you can count on.

 Parasites

-Anyone who has had diarrhoea should avoid swimming in a public pool for 2 weeks after recovery so they don’t spread the infection.
+You should avoid swimming in a public pool for 2 weeks after having diarrhoea.
+This is so that you don't spread the infection.

 Non-infectious causes of short-term diarrhoea

-There are other causes of short-term diarrhoea that are not infectious, several of which are related to diet:
+There are other causes of short-term diarrhoea that are not infectious.
+Several of these are related to what you eat.
+In fact, your poo can say a lot about your health.

-A sudden change in diet can result in diarrhoea.
+A sudden change in what you eat can result in diarrhoea.

 Drinking too much alcohol

 Diarrhoea is a common side effect of drinking too much alcohol.
-This is because alcohol speeds up digestion and can cause your stools to be loose.
-Long-term drinkers, however, may suffer from the opposite effect and have constipation.
+This is because alcohol speeds up your digestion and can cause your stools to be loose.

 Stress

 Stress and anxiety can cause episodes of diarrhoea.
-And for people who have irritable bowel syndrome, their symptoms may be made worse by stress.
+If you have irritable bowel syndrome, your symptoms may be made worse by stress.

 Antibiotics

-Clostridium difficile (usually known as C. diff) is a bacterium that lives in the gut of many young children and some adults without causing any problems.
-It exists as part of a collection of bacteria and other organisms that live in the bowel.
+An example of this is clostridium difficile (C. diff).
+C. diff is a bacterium that lives in the gut of many young children and some adults without causing any problems.

-Once established in the bowel, C. diff can produce toxins that attack the bowel lining and cause diarrhoea and cramping abdominal pain.
+Sometimes after taking antibiotics, C. diff can multiply out of control.
+C. diff can produce toxins that attack your bowel lining causing diarrhoea and cramping abdominal pain.
 This may be mild or very severe.
-The infection may come back, even after it has been treated.
+It can keep coming back, even after it has been treated.

 Radiotherapy

-Radiotherapy involving the abdomen or pelvis can affect your bowel, causing diarrhoea, cramping and flatulence.
-It may take weeks to settle after treatment is finished.
+It may take weeks to settle after your treatment is finished.

 Chemotherapy